 We have 16 people representing 10 nationalities.
 Most of us are remotely located, so this is actually intentional.
 Besides, studies show that diverse teams simply perform better.
 And high-performing teams are what make successful companies.
 Aiming for diversity just makes sense.

-I’ve worked at a couple of startups in a HR capacity, and I’ve found that even if leaders accept that diversity “makes sense”, it’s all too easy to justify a lack of it in favour of “getting things done”, especially in the early days when it’s so difficult to attract talent.
+I’ve worked at a couple of startups in a HR capacity, and I’ve found that even if leaders accept that diversity “makes sense”, it’s all too easy to justify a lack of it in favor of “getting things done”, especially in the early days when it’s so difficult to attract talent.
 And so you hear a lot of arguments about hiring for “fit”, which often results in core teams that are a bunch of very similar people.
 Left unchecked, it becomes a pattern.

 Early this year the Findify team was all men, actually.
 But then we entered a scale-up phase which meant hiring a lot of people and that presented a great opportunity to get our gender diversity right.
 In February 2019, of 7 new hires 3 were women, which we consider a win.
 Gender diversity is difficult to achieve in technical roles, because women currently make up less than 30% of the tech industry.